University of Timbuktu: Teaching

 Pedagogy in Timbuktu was in line with traditional Islamic teaching methods.
 The teacher would dictate a lesson and the student was expected to write down said dictation.
 After revising the written version with the teacher, the student would then be expected to study it.
 At some points, along with the texts the student wrote, the student would learn from other texts, along with their respective commentaries.
 This method is still widely used in the Islamic world.
 Students would write their teacher's dictation in vocalized texts (harakat), which is only seen in the Quran and educational works such as grammars and law.
 Religious studies were taught in Arabic instead of the indigenous languages spoken in Timbuktu.
 This hindered the mosques' popularity among people who were outside of the clergy.

-Upon completion of studies, a turban was given for the students to wear, along with an ijazah that allowed the students authorization to teach a specific subject or text.
+Upon completion of studies, a turban was given for the students to wear, along with an ijazah that allowed the students authorization to teach a specific text or group of texts.
 Each ijazah's value was dependent of the quality of the teacher who gave it.

 Curricula

-While curricula varied, certain texts were taught throughout every institute.
+While there was no 'official curriculum' in Timbuktu, certain texts were fundamental across generations.
 The Quran, Sahih al-Bukhari, Sahih Muslim, and Kitab al-Shifa were core texts for most students.
 Below them in order of prominence were important works in the Maliki school of thought such as: the fatwas of Ahmed al-Wanashiri, the Risala of Ibn Abi Zayd, and the Mukhtasar of Khalil ibn Ishaq.

 Notable scholars

-There was a long succession of scholars and imams in Timbuktu, many associated with the Sankore mosque.
+There was a succession of scholars and imams in Timbuktu, many associated with the Sankore mosque.

 Abu Hafs

-Abu Hafs Umar ibn al-hajj Ahmad ibn Umar ibn Muhammad Aqit was a grammarian and eulogist in the Sankore mosque.
+Abu Hafs Umar ibn al-hajj Ahmad ibn Umar ibn Muhammad Aqit (fl.16th century AD) was a grammarian and eulogist in the Sankore mosque.
 He was arrested by Pasha Mahmud Zarqunin and exiled to Marrakesh, Morocco until his death.
 This exile was considered unjust, and as a result, Abu Hafs is viewed as a martyr.